 That's obviously not much in the way of a groundswell of support for her, so enter John Kerry, enter John Edwards, and enter Al Gore.

-Somebody somebody said to me, you know, Rush, you don't understand these Democrats.
+And somebody said to me, you know, Rush, you don't understand these Democrats.

-The constitutional clause, the reason why they think they have a case on the NSA surveillance scandal, is because they've got lawyers in the Democratic Party who tell you that the constitutional clause that prohibits the NSA surveillance program is right next to the clause that guarantees a woman's right to abortion.
+The constitutional clause, the reason why they think they have a case on the NSA surveillance scandal is because they've got lawyers in the Democratic Party who tell you that the constitutional clause that prohibits the NSA surveillance program is right next to the clause that guarantees a woman's right to abortion.

-The way Liberals read the Constitution.
+So it's right there, the way liberals read the Constitution.

 So get ready.

-I mean, so far Al Gors has been out there making speeches to move on.org, but now there's Patriots for Al Gore, and he's and you know, it's becoming uh I think becoming known that the Gores and the Clintons did not get along toward the end of the uh Clinton presidency.
+And he's, and you know, it's becoming, I think it's becoming known that the Gores and the Clintons did not get along toward the end of the Clinton presidency.

 Tipper and Hillary really never much hit it off.